NethServer/docs/administrator-manual/en/sandbox.rst

 Yomi sandbox is an automated malware analysis system provided by `Yoroi <http://yoroi.company/>`_.

 Every mail message received or sent by the server is analyzed by the mail filter.
-If the message contains attachments, each attachment is sent to the sandbox.
+If the message contains attachments of MIME type used to deliver malware the attached file is uploaded to the sandbox for analysis.
 Yomi analyzes the behavior of the file when executed inside a realistic but isolated environment and return a confidence score.